Tommy0814/E-Commerce-Website/README.md

 * AWS:

-    ` No need to configure AWS, website is already deployed on the website`
+    ` No need to configure AWS, website is already deployed on AWS`

 List of Required Software To Download Locally:
 * NPM